jeremiah-olisa/laravel-predator-api-utils/README.md

 ## ⚠️⚠️ Disclaimer ⚠️⚠️

-> This package aims to reduce boilerplate code often encountered in my Laravel projects by providing reusable components.
+> This package aims to reduce boilerplate code often encountered in "MY LARAVEL PROJECTS" by providing reusable components.
 > It was created based on my personal preferences and may not be suitable for all projects or development styles.
 > It is not intended to be a comprehensive solution for all Laravel development needs and may require customization for specific requirements.